open-telemetry/opentelemetry.io/content/en/blog/2023/opamp-status/index.md

 - Agents, such as the OpenTelemetry Collector, can report their properties, for example, type and version, or also the host operating system details to the Server (OpAMP control plane).
-- The Server can push configurations to Agents and ensures that said configurations are applied, for example through reloading the Agent.
+- The Server can push configurations to agents and ensures that said configurations are applied, for example through reloading the agent.
-- You can ingest the Agent's own telemetry (logs and metrics) into an [OTLP](/docs/specs/otlp/)-compliant observability backend.
+- You can ingest the agent's own telemetry (logs and metrics) into an [OTLP](/docs/specs/otlp/)-compliant observability backend.
-- Secure auto-updating capabilities for both upgrading and downgrading of the Agents.
+- Secure auto-updating capabilities for both upgrading and downgrading of the agents.
 - Built-in connection credentials management, including client-side TLS certificate revocation and rotation.